GerardTho/Deep_image_prior_inpainting/README.md

 conda run -n DeepImagePrior jupyter notebook DeepImagePrior.ipynb
 ```

-It is also possible to run it on collab using the first two lines.

 Inside you will be able to chose which image you want to inpaint and which particular model.
 The available models are EncoderDecoder, EncoderDecoderSkipConnections and EncoderDecoderResidualConnections.

-The image will then be transformed into a numpy array and cropped, using functions in the utils folder (that have been taken from the official Deep Image Prior implementation).
+The image will then be transformed into a numpy array and cropped, using functions in the utils folder.
 Then the model chosen will be trained using Adam, a noisy input, and a MSE loss.
 This loss will compare the generated image with a mask and the image chose with a mask, the goal being that the 2 images should be the same on the areas exterior to the mask.

 In a second time, one can use the EdgeConnect GAN by just changing the images at the beginning of this section.